DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 1. Select **Add line** to add a new line.
 2. The **Effective date** will automatically populate from the client entry start date.
 3. Select **Payment method.**
-4. The **Accommodation cost** will automatically populate from the bed price in the place setup.
+4. The **Accommodation cost** will automatically populate from the bed price in the place set up.
 5. The **Max DAP/DAC** is automatically calculated.
 6. Populate the **Assessed amount** for DAC.
 7. Populate the **Agreed amount.**